How Evaluations Work

 -H "Authorization: Bearer $API_KEY"

-The evaluation result contains the confidence level, the proposed reason code, and any failed checks:
+The evaluation result contains the final category, the confidence level, the proposed reason code, and any failed checks:

 {